-(i) such standard shall not apply untll 90
+(i) such standard shall not apply until 90 days after its effective date, and

-(li) the Administrator may grant a walver permitting such source a period of up to two years after the effective dato of a standard to comply with the standard, if he finds that such period is necessary for the instaliation of controls and that steps will be taken during the period of the waiver to assure that the health of persons will be protected from imminent endangerment.
+(li) the Administrator may grant a walver permitting such source a period of up to two years after the effective dato of a standard to comply with the standard, if he finds that such period is necessary for the instaliation of controis and that steps will be taken during the period of the walver to assure that the health of persons will be protected from imminent endangerment.

-- "(4) submit a report on the study and responsibilities of the Administrator under paragraphs (1) through (3) to- - "(A) the Committee on Energy and Commerce of the House of Representatives; and - ''(B) the Committee on Environment and Public Works of the Senate.
+"(4) submit a report on the study and responsibilities of the Administrator under paragraphs (1) through (3) to-

+"(A) the Committee on Energy and Commerce of the House of Representatives; and

+''(B) the Committee on Environment and Public Works of the Senate.

-$\lq\lq\mathsf{SEC}.$ 6103.
+"SEC.
+6103.
 OZONE DESIGNATION REQUIREMENTS.

-- "(a) The Governors shall be required to submit the designations referred to in section 107(d)(1) of the Clean Air Act [42 U.S.C.
-7407(d)(1)] within 2 years following the promulgation of the July 1997 ozone national ambient air quality standards. - "(b) The Administrator shall promulgate final designations no later than 1 year after the designations required under subsection (a) are required to be submitted.
+"(a) The Governors shall be required to submit the designations referred to in section 107(d)(1) of the Clean Air Act [42 U.S.C.
+7407(d)(1)] within 2 years following the promulgation of the July 1997 ozone national ambient air quality standards.

+"(b) The Administrator shall promulgate final designations no later than 1 year after the designations required under subsection (a) are required to be submitted.